Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - The teleporter to leave the Vandenberg Command Center is now slightly larger to hopefully make it less possible to sneak past.
 - Jock now flies faster during the exit cutscenes from the graveyard in Mission 9 and from the gas station in Mission 12.
 - Bingo goal for learning Maggie's birthday is now properly marked when reading the relevant datacube.
+- Fixed an issue where going two layers deep into the menus (E.g. Settings > Controls) would set your default FOV to whatever the current FOV was at the time you entered the menu.
+This caused issues if you went into the menus while drunk or using a scope.
+This would sometimes cause your game to be slightly zoomed in, or your weapon to not appear until you switch to another one.
 </details>